kanake10/Forbes/README.md

 An android app built using Kotlin that consumes [FORBES API].
 It has been built following Clean Architecture Principle, Repository Pattern, MVVM Architecture in the presentation layer as well as Jetpack components.

+## Few Hiccups
+Some of the images are not cached, returns an error while fetched from the API

 ## Table Of Content.

 - [Architecture](#architecture)
     - [What is Clean Architecture](##why-clean-architecture)